divakarvi/bk-spca/README.md

 Program speed is influenced by the paging system in several ways.
 If a memory word is found in L1 cache and its virtual address is found in TLB, the latency of the memory access would be just 4 cycles.
 However, if there is a TLB miss, the latency can go up to several hundred cycles.
 If there is a page fault, the latency of a single memory access can go up to millions, even billions, of cycles.

+# [5][bk.5] Threads and Shared Memory

+Programming with threads is a paradigm of great range and utility that encompasses everything from cell phones to web servers to supercomputers.

+# [5.1][bk.5.1] Introduction to OpenMP